SC Bokeh Generator for Final Cut Pro X

 SC Bokeh is designed to be simple to use on first drop with plenty of adjustments to customize and adapt it to a wide range of uses — even as a Title!
 SC Bokeh started out as a title but that format has limitations that prevented the effect from working as expected.
 The principal concept that needed to work was the generated bokeh had to pick up the colors of whatever was in the background, and this could only be accomplished with a generator.

 On first drop, you will see a custom drop zone image in the Viewer.
-Normally, you would use a clip that would generator the colors and feel for the bokeh you desire.
-If you need sync’d sound, then you should know the mechanics behind drop zone (for which no sound carries over with the inserted clip) and how to match the first frame chosen for the drop zone with the clip’s original sound track.
+Normally, you would use a clip that would generate the colors and feel for the bokeh you desire.
+If you need sync’d sound, then you should know the mechanics behind drop zones (for which no sound carries over with the inserted clip) and how to match the first frame chosen for the drop zone with the clip’s original sound track.

 When you select the Drop Zone Source parameter, the Viewer turns into a 2-up display, the cursor changes to a hand with a pointing finger and clip skimming is turned on.
 As you mouse over your chosen clip, the finger marks the *frame* to choose as the first frame displayed in the drop zone.
 It comes down to a matter of technique.
 One method you can use is when you are choosing a clip from the Event browser (recommended) is find a starting point for the drop zone and before you click on the clip to mark the starting frame, type the ‘I’ key to set an In-Point on the clip.
 Doing so will mark the first frame of audio you will need to match… clever, huh?
 You can add the clip to the storyline, separate the audio — or set go to Edit > Source Media > Audio Only (Shift-3) and type Q to attach the audio to the start of the SC Bokeh generator in the storyline.